nigelfiler/Axiom-ipcamera/README.md

 Although it is a 4k camera with H265, it needs to be run on H264 at 720.
 I bought the one with a 2.8mm focus.

 POE:
-POE is Power over Ethernet, this means the camera is powered by the network cable, so no requirement to run separate power to the camera, however POE is 48v, which is not available on a boat without converters etc.
+Power over Ethernet means the camera is powered by the network cable, so no requirement to run separate power to the camera, however POE is 48v, which is not available on a boat without converters etc.
 A camera without POE was chosen.
 This type of camera has a single lead coming out that splits into an ethernet female and a DC connector.
 This requires 12v.
 A passive POE injector at both ends will allow 12v to run to the camera.
 12V will be supplied from somewhere near the helm.